Clemens: I can relate to Price's media feud

 HOUSTON -- As David Price continues to adapt to the heightened scrutiny that comes with playing for the Boston Red Sox, Roger Clemens says he can relate.

-"I learned that it's a little different brand of baseball in the East," Clemens said Friday night before filling in for veteran radio announcer Joe Castiglione on the WEEI broadcast of the Red Sox's series-opener against the Houston Astros.
+"I learned that it's a little different brand of baseball in the East," Clemens said Friday night before filling in for veteran radio announcer Joe Castiglione on the WEEI broadcast of the Red Sox's series opener against the Houston Astros.
 "I didn't just learn how to drive in New England when I was 21 years old.
 I learned a lot [more]."

 Clemens was drafted by the Red Sox and spent the first 13 years of his career in Boston.
 And although he went 192-111 with a 3.06 ERA and won the first three of his seven Cy Young Awards with the Red Sox, he also had a few run-ins with the media.
 In 1992, for instance, he threw two hamburger buns and a hail of profanities at Boston Herald columnist George Kimball over a published accusation that Clemens refused to sign an autograph for a family with a dying child.